jtatfranklin/mapbox-storytelling-upgraded/README.md

 - Additional chapter fields for adding a website URL and an author.
 - Adding an HTML legend box at the bottom right for a chapter.
 - Setting a chapter to be interactive (permitting zooming and panning, and showing the navigation controls for that chapter).
+- Adding a spinGlobe option to a chapter, to spin the globe for the Mapbox 3D globe projection.

 These properties are described in the Configuration Options below.
 They have also been inserted into the ` config.js.template` in the `src` directory.
 The relevant code is indicated with comments in the `index.html` file in the `src` directory.